How to have a great summer in the UK: the best UK staycation ideas!

 Having a great summer holiday is usually associated with traveling abroad but I’ve actually had the most amazing summers without leaving the UK!

-Check out the snapshots of my magical UK staycations below!
+Without further ado, let’s jump into it!
+Check out the snapshots of my magical UK staycations below.

-The exceptionally hot summer weather certainly encourages to explore some of the most picturesque UK locations.
+The exceptionally hot summer weather certainly encourages us to explore some of the most picturesque UK locations.